rishi1999/pixel-shuffle/README.md

 This animation is the result of having a chameleon morph into a woman sitting in a chair with `PRECISION=12000`.
 The original images can be found in the `sample/` folder.
 Both images were obtained from [Pexels](https://www.pexels.com/).

 ![GIF of a chameleon morphing into a woman sitting in a chair](sample/sample_out.gif)

+[1]: In theory, an adversarial pair of inputs could confuse the algorithm into producing meaningless output.
+For example, we could pair a filler image in which every pixel has RGB value `(255,0,0)` or `(0,255,0)` with a skeleton image in which every pixel has RGB value of the form `(0,0,x)`.
+Since the algorithm is color-agnostic, the program would not be smart enough to use red pixels for light green and blue pixels for dark green or some analogous strategy.
+Many of these adversarial situations can be easily fixed, however, by adding an RGB perturbation of `(0,1,2)`, for example, to each pixel in the skeleton image.